openstack/os-vif/doc/source/user/plugins/noop.rst

 The no-op plugin, ``vif_plug_noop``, is an *os-vif* VIF plugin for use with network backends that do not require plugging of network interfaces.
-It is one of three plugins provided as part of *os-vif* itself, the others being :doc:`ovs` and  :doc:`linux-bridge`.
+It is one of two plugins provided as part of *os-vif* itself, the other being :doc:`ovs`.

 Supported VIF Types
 -------------------